HL7/CDA-ccda/input/pagecontent/screeningandassessments.md

 The [Drug Misuse](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1222.707/expansion) **SHOULD** be used with [Problem Observation](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1222.707/expansion) at Observation.value or with [Social History Observation](StructureDefinition-SocialHistoryObservation.html) at Observation.value to represent conclusions or diagnoses pertaining to drug misuse or abuse.

+#### Mental and Cognitive Health

+The [Cognitive Health Related Questionnaire Panel Codes](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1222.979/expansion) contains LOINC panel Codes that represent Mental or Cognitive health screening assessments, such as FACIT, PROMIS and MoCA.
+These **SHOULD** be used with [Assessment Scale observation](StructureDefinition-AssessmentScaleObservation.html) together with [Assessement Scale Supporting observations](StructureDefinition-AssessmentScaleSupportingObservation.html) to represent detailed patient questionnaires about asssessing mental or cognitive health.

+The [Cognitive Function Clinician Interpretation](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1222.1015/expansion) **SHOULD** be used with [Assessment Scale observation](StructureDefinition-AssessmentScaleObservation.html) without the Assessment Scale Supporting Observation to represent simple question and answer assesement questions such as, "Cognitive Function Interpretation", that may have a text answer of clinician's assessement and "Memory/recall ability during assessment period" that may have answers such as the ability to recal the current season or the where the person is.

+The [Mental Status Observation](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1240.1/expansion)value set **SHOULD** be used with [Mental Status Observation](StructureDefinition-MentalStatusObservation.html) to represent an observation about mental status that can come from a broad range of subjective and objective information such as Assessment and Screening tools.

+#### Functional Status

+The [Functional Status Related Questionnaire Panel Codes](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1222.1586/expansion) contains LOINC panel Codes that represent functional status questionnaire LOINC panel codes
+These **SHOULD** be used with [Assessment Scale observation](StructureDefinition-AssessmentScaleObservation.html) together with [Assessement Scale Supporting observations](StructureDefinition-AssessmentScaleSupportingObservation.html) to represent detailed patient questionnaires about functional status.

+The [Functional Status Observation](StructureDefinition-FunctionalStatusObservation.html)may be used to represent an observation about mental status that can come from a broad range of subjective and objective information such as what may be derived from Assessment and Screening tools.

 #### Physical Activity